MDK-Packs/KeilStudioWorkshopDevSummit21/README.md

 ## Pre-work

+### Required software

+- Keil Studio Cloud runs in a browser.
+You need a **Chromium** based browser (Chrome/Edge - no matter if you run Windows, Mac, or Linux).
+- Create a user account at [studio.keil.arm.com](studio.keil.arm.com) and ensure you can login.
+If you have an Arm or Mbed account, you can use these to access the site.

+### CMSIS-DAP Firmware

 For jumpers, switches, and cable connections refer to the image above!

-### CMSIS-DAP Firmware

 Make sure that you have updated your CMSIS-DAP firmware to the latest version.
 This makes the board compatible with [Keil Studio Cloud](https://keil.arm.com) that enables browser-based project creation and debugging.
 The following instructions apply if your board is equipped with a Kinetis K20DX device (marked as M20AGV) at **U23**.